Here’s how I’ve changed how I think about budgets—and a plan that you can make your own.

 For example, you might decide that you’re going to track all your spending through an online account, which automatically categorizes purchases into various categories.
 When you set up the account, you’ll add in fixed costs, such as your student loan and car payments.
 Then you’ll add in variable costs such as the amount you’ll spend on groceries and eating out at restaurants.

-Once you’ve set up your system, you can set aside 20 minutes per week to check in on how you’re doing.
+Once you’ve set up your system, you can set aside 20 minutes a week to check in on how you’re doing.

 3. Save toward a goal

-However, if you’re saving toward a goal, that means that if your car gives out tomorrow, you don’t have to get into a panic about how to afford that new transmission.
+However, if you’re already saving significantly toward a goal, if your car gives out tomorrow you probably won’t panic about how to afford that new transmission.

-4. No matter what, throw some at retirement
+4. No matter what, throw something at retirement

 Saving for retirement?
 Yeah, that seems like one of those things you can just put off.
 Turns out, the earlier you start saving, the better.
-So when you turn 70, you’ll be much better positioned to buy a yacht in Florida, if you want.
+(Thanks, compound interest!)
+So, when you turn 70, you’ll be much better positioned to buy a comfy place with a guest bedroom in Florida if you want.

-Unfortunately, about one in three non-retired adults have no retirement savings or pension at all, and 56% have $10,000 or less in their retirement accounts, according to a survey conducted by GoBankingRates.
-This means most of us aren’t doing the best job saving for our future.
-The best course of action is to put something — anything! — into a retirement savings account.
+Unfortunately, nearly half (46%) of nonretired adults have no retirement savings at all, and almost two-thirds (64%) expect to retire with less than $10,000 to their names, according to a 2019 survey by GoBankingRates.1 This means most of us aren’t doing a great job saving for our future.
+The best course of action is to put something—anything!—into a retirement account.

-If you’re living paycheck to paycheck, you should make sure some amount of each payment goes toward saving for retirement.
-If your employer provides a 401k, this can be done automatically, but if not, make a point to do it yourself.
+If you’re living paycheck to paycheck, make sure at least some of each payment goes toward saving for retirement.
+If your employer provides a workplace retirement account like a 401(k), you may be able to contribute savings through payroll deduction.
+(It’s often automatic, but if not, make a point to do it yourself.)
+If you don’t have a plan at work, open an individual retirement account (IRA).